 - Biomechanics and climate change: Biomechanics, the study of movement, materials and structure in biology, has only recently focussed on the effects of climate change.
 This part of the course will focus on how new technologies and approaches can be used in this emerging area of research interest.

 - Essay on 'The science behind the media story'.

 - Presentation skills in seminars.

-Written assignment: Written analysis of the research behind an aspect of biological impact of climate change in the media i.e. ‘The Science Behind the Media Story’’ (20%- max 3 pages)
+Written coursework assignment: Written analysis of the research behind an aspect of biological impact of climate change in the media i.e. ‘The Science Behind the Media Story’’ (80%- max 4 pages).

 Written feedback is given on Research/media story analysis, formative oral feedback in class during seminars via discussions and/or verbal feedback on presentations.
-Verbal feedback on exams in a drop-in session in semester 2.
+Marks for quizzes released each week.